-Pierce County shred events have been canceled until August 2021 at the earliest.
+Pierce County sponsored shred events have been canceled until August 2021 at the earliest.
 There are still other opportunities to shred.

 Pierce County will not be hosting any shred events until we feel that all residents coming out to our shred events are safe.
 We must be responsible and do our part to help keep COVID-19 from spreading.
 We continue to evaluate the situation and are hopeful that we can continue with these events in the future.
 There are still other shred event opportunities in 2021, please review the links below for more information.